 Scary I know, but it can happen.
-Which is why hiring an attorney and having a basic understanding of the legal side of your business is so important.
+This is why hiring an attorney, and having a basic understanding of the legal side of your business is so important.

-I had an incredible conversation with Olamide Michelle all on how to implement this.
-Olamide Michelle Imoukhuede (Michelle) is a licensed attorney and longtime creative based in Atlanta, Georgia.
-She created The Boho Business Guide as a platform for education, support and guidance for entrepreneurs searching for direction and balanced success.
+IOlamide Michelle Imoukhuede (Michelle) is a licensed attorney and longtime creative based in Atlanta, Georgia.
+She created The Boho Business Guide as a platform for education, support, and guidance for entrepreneurs searching for direction and balanced success.
 Michelle has worked for law firms, non-profits, and even a major legal recruiting company.
 After exploring some of the traditional paths towards success, she knew it was time to follow her calling and support others on their entrepreneurial journey.
 When she’s not serving her clients she’s the podcast host of the Boho Business Guide Podcast.

 Olamide is passionate about building and protecting brands while adding peace and balance on the entrepreneurial side.
 After trying the traditional path only to realize that the non-traditional way was where her heart was she decided to launch her own business and help entrepreneurs with the legal side of their business.